-El Penedès is one of the oldest wine-making regions in Europe and it is located between Barcelona and Tarragona.
-95% of the Cava is produced in this region due to the unique combination of soil and sun from the Mediterranean weather.
+El Penedès is one of the oldest wine-making regions in Europe and is located between Tarragona and Barcelona.
+95% of all Cava is produced in this region due to the unique combination of soil and sun from the Mediterranean weather.

 Cava is a white sparkling wine, which could be compared to Champagne.

-Cava can suit everybody’s taste buds.
+It can suit everyones taste buds.
 It has so many different levels of sweetness that it is impossible for one not to enjoy drinking it.
-Cava varies from dry, brut nature, through brut, brut reserve, sec (seco), semisec (semiseco), dolç (dulce) to sweetest.
+Cava varies from dry – brut nature, extra brut, brut, extra sec, seco, semisec, dulce – to sweetest.

 Exploring the area

-The Castle of Subirats is from the middle of the 10th century, it was an important frontier post at the time of Marca Hispánica (a historical name for the N.E. region of Spain).
+From the middle of the 10th century, it was an important frontier post at the time of Marca Hispánica (a historical name for the N.E. region of Spain).
 The castle was a well known for being a fortified look-out post towards West.
 Now it offers a magnificent view over the Penedès and the Montserrat mountain.

-- Address: L’Alt Penedès, Spain.
+Address: L’Alt Penedès, Spain.